Different Types of Schools in the U.S.

 Language Immersion School

-While some public schools offer language immersion, many schools that offer full language immersion are private.
-These schools immerse students in a language they are not yet fluent in.
-In some cases, the immersion is total: the school teaches only in the child’s second or new language.
+In some cases, immersion is complete, meaning the school conducts all instruction in the child’s second or new language.
 In other cases, there is two-way immersion so that children learn in both their native and their new language.
 Bilingual teachers lead classes in more than one language.

 Special Education Schools

-Many parents whose children have special needs opt for private special education schools.
-In these schools, children get more individualized attention from teachers and professionals who are well versed in the modifications, treatments or therapy they may need.
-The role of the teacher in this type of school is to assess children's skills and learning requirements and determine how to best deliver to those needs.
-They also can design Individualized Educational Plans (IEPs) and collaborate with parents and school staff to track students' progress.
+The role of the teacher in this type of school is to assess the student’s skills and learning requirements and determine how to best meet those needs.
+They can also design Individualized Educational Plans (IEPs) and collaborate with parents and school staff to track students' progress.

 Homeschool

-Some families have a difficult time finding the right school for their child because of the curriculum or their beliefs.
+Some families have a difficult time finding the right school for their children because of the curriculum or their beliefs.
 Other families live far away from the nearest school, which makes attending school difficult for the children.
 Still other children help their families with certain types of work that make it difficult for them to attend public school regularly.
 These families may choose to homeschool.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.